RocketCommunicationsInc/astro/packages/astro-uxds/_content/components/tabs.md

 ## Interior/Compact Tabs

-For use outside of main navigation, a more compact tab component can be used.
+For use outside of main navigation, a more compact Tab component can be used.

 ## Rules of Thumb